 We are only able to investigate complaints about High Court Writs which involve our members or the enforcement company they work for.

-We strongly recommend that you contact the Civil Enforcement Association (CIVEA) at [email protected] who can assist you with your complaint.
+We strongly recommend that you contact the Enforcement Conduct Board (ECB) at contact the Enforcement Conduct Board to complain who can assist you with your complaint.

 Please note, they may advise you to contact the enforcing company and follow its internal complaints procedure, if you have not already done so, before they can escalate your complaint.